Table of Contents

 Meniere’s disease is another condition that can be helped by correcting upper cervical issues.
 In one study that involved 139 Meniere’s patients, upper cervical chiropractic improved symptoms significantly for all but 3 of those in the study (and those three quit after just 6 weeks).
 Neck pain and tinnitus along with hearing loss and vertigo are common symptoms of Ménière's disease.

-It is clear then that cervical tinnitus sufferers should seek an examination of the upper cervical spine (upper neck).
+It is clear then that people suffering with neck pain and tinnitus should seek an examination of the upper cervical spine (upper neck).
 If an atlas misalignment exists, this could be the major underlying factor in the occurrence of the buzzing, ringing, or whistling sound that you are contending with.
 What does upper cervical chiropractic care involve?